MacNCheeseManGH/Modo-Browser/README.md

 "Is Modo a virus?" - No, Modo is not a Virus, its just a bunch of python files grouped together by me so I can stop have panic attacks when i see chrome is using 99% memory (We have all been there 💀)

+"Whats the difference between the Modo Python File and the App download?" - The App download is for those who just wish to use the browser, the python file is for those who plan on editing my code or "modding" it.
+I have no issue with people modding it just dont go too crazy.

 If you have any questions please contact me :)